Comparison: MBTI vs. EQ.

 • Practical work applications

-By working together in workshops on EQ-shared attributes, we can create empathetic and collaborative behaviours.
+By working together in workshops on EQ-shared attributes, we can encourage empathetic and collaborative behaviours amongst teams.

 • Alignment to inclusion and diversity

-EQ attributes are core human needs and skills which naturally build balanced and empathic ways of seeing others fairly and communicating effectively.
+EQ attributes are core human needs that can be honed into skills which naturally build balanced and empathic ways of seeing others fairly and communicating effectively.
 MBTI elements are not skills but styles.

 • EQ is a positive psychological approach to human development – it encourages positive mindsets, behaviours, and language.